jarad/jarad.github.com/courses/stat544/report/index.md

 The major culmination of STAT 544 is the final project report.
 This report is a data analysis performed from a Bayesian perspective typically using either JAGS or Stan to perform the computation.
-This page is design to provide guidance for the report.
+This page is designed to provide guidance for the report.